miscelleanous-projs/bottles/docs/README.md

 ### Disclaimer

-The zig version is too  _convoluted_ because of my poor proficiency of the new but promising language which moreover by design doesn't even have a `String` type...
+The zig version is too  _convoluted_ because of my poor proficiency of the new but promising language (it's on my radar ❤️❤️❤️) which moreover by design doesn't even have a `String` type...
 It does well the job anyway.
 Sorry!